sneakaway-studio/tally-tracker-explorer/README.md

 - [ ] Build Feed data testing / monitor UI
 	- [ ] Dropdown to switch between live / local
 	- [x] Button: playback restart
-- [ ] Build timeline Visualization that shows `history` and `buffer`
-	- [ ] "Playhead" that moves horizontally with the current event
-	- [ ] `History` and `buffer` are both visualized, with dots showing number in each collection, on either side
-	- [ ] Playhead moves right as new events happen, increasing the `history` and decreasing the size of the `buffer`
-	- [ ] As `buffer` is filled back up `history` is deleted and playhead resets to left.
-	- [ ] Use [Colors](https://github.com/sneakaway-studio/tally-api/blob/master/public/assets/css/sass/custom.scss) from the website palette in the interface

 ### Monsters